-If you can’t find Clark Senior, Alex Santos, you might find him swimming laps at the pool or running down Park Ave.
-Alex will be Co-Captain for the Men’s Swimming and Diving team this year as he finishes his B.A. in psychology and begins his Masters in Public Administration.
-Ask him about his many trips to Portugal, or his latest obsessions..he’d be happy to chat.
+If you can’t find Clark graduate student, Alex Santos, you might find him swimming laps at the pool or running down Park Ave.
+Alex will be Assistant Coach for Clark University’s Swimming and Diving teams this year as he finishes earning his Masters Degree in Public Administration.
+If you do track Alex down, ask him about his many trips to Portugal, his recent reads, or his favorite types of cheese..he’d be happy to chat.

-Hailing from the distant lands of England and Zimbabwe, Clark Sophomore, Pooja Patel, is an avid fan of tea drinking, and the sun.
-In addition to undertaking majors in Psychology and Computer Science, she holds an editorial position at The Scarlet, Clark’s Student Newspaper.
-Always up for a conversation, she’ll readily chat with you about her passions for travel and wildlife.
+Hailing from the distant lands of England and Zimbabwe, Clark Junior, R.A.
+Pooja Patel, is an avid fan of tea drinking, and the sun.
+In addition to undertaking her major in Psychology, and minor in Innovation & Entrepreneurship, she holds an editorial position at The Scarlet, Clark’s Student Newspaper.
+Always up for a conversation, she’ll readily chat with you about her passions for music, travel and nature.

 Suaida is a sophomore, double-majoring in Economics and Management here at Clark.
 This Bangladeshi can often be found cooking her favorite South Asian dish or recruiting new members for her debate club on campus.
 She loves experiencing all the cultural diversity in Worcester and loves showing people around.
 Along with her keen interests concerning human rights issues, Suaida also is a huge fan of American TV shows and hollywood’s latest movies.